AAI Avalanche Level 1 Course by Certified Guides

 The mountains are a paradise for many of us.
 That said, the alpine environment isn’t without hazards.
 Avalanches, in particular, are a deadly and treacherous force we all must reckon within the mountains.
 If you spend enough time in the backcountry, you will eventually encounter an avalanche.
 When that occurs, proper avalanche response training is critical to safety.
 Don’t Be Unprepared!

-Wasatch Mountain Guides is stoked to announce our new Avalanche Level 1 Hybrid Course (AAI Level 1), which we offer in partnership with the American Avalanche Institute.
-This comprehensive course offers both an online learning module and two 8-hour hands-on field days in the Wasatch Mountains, Utah, led by expert instructors from Wasatch Mountain Guides.
+Wasatch Mountain Guides is stoked to offer our Avalanche Level 1 Hybrid Course (AAI Level 1), which we offer in partnership with the American Avalanche Institute.
+This comprehensive course offers both an online learning module, one two hour remote session with the instructor, and two 8-hour hands-on field days in the Wasatch Mountains, Utah, led by expert instructors from Wasatch Mountain Guides.

 - Self-Paced Online Learning Module via the American Avalanche Institute